JamesHoltom/TermEngine/README.md

 # TermEngine

-TermEngine is an engine that focuses on creating text-based games, with additional options for graphical features.
+TermEngine is a game engine that focuses on creating text-based games, with additional options for graphical features.

 This project is currently a work-in-progress, with intermittent updates.